Modernizing Farm Advisory Services: Linking Canadian Agriculture with Global Innovation

 Parallel Working Sessions

-A. Advisory Content and Climate Smart Practices – Practical modules on climate resilience, soil health, biosecurity, and animal welfare, aligned with market standards.
-B. Digital and Media for Modern Advisory – Blending radio, mobile, voice lines, apps, and on farm facilitation; how to measure engagement and adoption.
-C. Finance and Market Integration – Linking advisory services with input and output markets, risk management, and access to finance; options with FinDev Canada, EDC/BDC, and blended finance for advisory platforms and value chains.
-D. Farm management and advocacy for food security - Support for women and young farmers’ entrepreneurship and digital literacy; targeted services; options with Farm Management Canada, industry associations.
+SESSION A: Advisory Content and Climate Smart Practices – Practical modules on climate resilience, soil health, biosecurity, and animal welfare, aligned with market standards.
+(Room: University Club) Angela Thalayaseelan, Global Product Executive, Enowe Inc. Jahan Zeb Chowdhury, Lead Technical Specialist for Environment and Climate, IFAD Jessica Wood, Executive Director, SeedChange Dr. Ebenezer Miezah Kwofie, Food Convergence Innovation-Africa, McGill University Moderator: Flora Mak, Deputy Director, Global Affairs Canada (GAC) ///// Session B. Digital and Media for Modern Advisory – Blending radio, mobile, voice lines, apps, and on farm facilitation; how to measure engagement and adoption.
+Location: Room UC 441 Adeyinka Onikan, Head Special Services, Farm Radio International Soraya Verjee, Partnership Lead, Viamo Kelly Somerville, CEO, Livestock Research and Innovation Corp.
+Moderator: Carmina Marquez, IFAD ///// Session C. Finance and Market Integration – Linking advisory services with input and output markets, risk management, and access to finance; options with FinDev Canada, EDC/BDC, and blended finance for advisory platforms and value chains.
+Location: UC Room 430 Lindsay Wallace, Executive Director, FINCA Canada Omoneka Oyier, Director Technical Areas of Practice, Mennonites Economic Development Associates Carla Berquo, Director, Canada Food and Agritech Engine Moderator Serge LeVert-Chiasson, Managing Partner Sarona Asset Management ///////// Session D. Farm management and advocacy for food security - Support for women and young farmers’ entrepreneurship and digital literacy; targeted services; options with Farm Management Canada, industry associations.
+Room UC 334 Michael Bossy, National Director, Canadian Association of Farm Advisors Dr Silvia Sarapura, Associate Professor, University of Guelph Moderator : Jean Charles Le Vallee, IICA

 Coffee Break